SSS-Says-Snek/hisock/docs/source/quickstart/tutorial.rst

        print(message)

+If any data is found with the command "random_command" attached before it, then it will call ``random_cmd_handler()``, filling in the parameters with the appropriate values.

-And an example for the client
+Finally, we have an example of the client

 .. code-block:: python